Dr Dre says the NFL insisted on "minor changes" to lyrics for the Super Bowl Halftime Show

 During Lamar’s section of the set, which consisted of a medley of some of his songs, the lyric “If Pirus and Crips all got along / They’d probably gun me down by the end of this song” was notably absent from ‘mAAd City’.

-Dre confirmed that the line was removed at the request of the organisers due to its reference to LA.
+Dre confirmed that the line was removed at the request of the organisers due to its reference to LA gangs.
 “They had a problem with it, so we had to take that out.
 No big deal, we get it.
 But all in all, everybody came in, we were professional, everybody was on time and everybody felt the magnitude of this thing and what we were gonna be able to accomplish.”

 He also revealed that Blige celebrated after the show at his house, and that the two spent time in the studio together.